 Adapt Visuals to Local Cultures

 Colors, icons, and humor vary by culture.
 Swap elements to fit the target audience while staying relevant to localizing YouTube content.
+A quick reference for the most common decisions:

 Keep Your Brand Identity Consistent